Give2Peer/g2p-server-symfony/README.md

    Then I should win some karma
     And the furniture should be added to the map of donations And gatherers in the vicinity should be alerted

-Scenario: Lost & Found
-  Given I am strolling in Paris
-   When I geotag a lost glove below the Eiffel Tower Then I should win some karma
-    And the glove should be added to the map of lost items And glove lookers in the vicinity should be alerted

 Scenario: Matter Out Of Place (MOOP)
   Given I am a nobody